alonler/SongRecognitionGame/README.md

 Each song can be played once each game, and the console shows the song's name if the user get the wrong answer.
 The top 5 scores are saved in the leaderboard, and the leaderboard is printed in the end of  each game.
 Only the highest score of each user counts.
+<br/><br/>
+Single question function is in Music.java file.
+Leaderboard functions are in Leaderboard.java file.
+The game as a whole is in Game.java file.